HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/wcm_logs.md

 Static tracing is recommended when there is a need to capture data, as it collects data from server startup until problem recreation.

-1. Enable tracing in the helm chart for the desired trace specification.
+1. Enable tracing in the Helm chart for the desired trace specification.
 2. Apply the helm changes.

 ## Enabling dynamic tracing